"So you don't like theatre, eh?" asked my director friend. "You prefer the cinema?" (Embarrassed pause). Can I like both?

 On Sunday I went to the matinée of The Night Dances.
-Odd timing perhaps, but it was my last chance to catch Charlotte Rampling at the 2014 Festival international de la littérature, and I didn't want to miss it.
+It was my last chance to catch Charlotte Rampling at the Festival international de la littérature, and I didn't want to miss it.

 Sunday was the final day of the fest and, at Place des Arts' intimate Cinquième Salle, the veteran British actress gave the last of three readings of 11 poems by the short-lived but highly influential American "confessional" poet Sylvia Plath (1932-1963).
 Barefoot and wearing a long black sleeveless dress, Rampling had only one prop – a backless sofa that she variously sat, leaned and lay down on – and was accompanied on stage by cellist Sonia Wieder-Atherton, also in black, who, seated behind her music stand, followed each poem with music by Benjamin Britten (all of Suite No. 2 and three of the nine movements of No. 3).

 The style of the show, like Plath's writing, was dark and intense, and if the title, The Night Dances, sounds like a Rampling vehicle, it's no coincidence: Forty years ago the actress made S&M movie history in The Night Porter, playing a survivor of a Nazi death camp who rekindles a sordid affair with her SS camp guard (memorably played by Dirk Bogarde).
 Strange twist: In that movie, Rampling's character is named Atherton, just like the cellist.
 Displayed on stage Sunday was a different duality – several, in fact.